 Patients and visitors using either the main or north car parks on the Queen Alexandra Hospital site are entitled to 15 minutes free parking on arrival.
 After this time the above car parking rates apply.

-These are situated in the multi storey car park near to the Main Entrance, the North Car Park and by the East Entrance.
-The multi storey car park and the North Car Park are both accessible via Sevenoaks Road off Southampton Road (A27).
+Parking spaces are situated in the multi storey car park near to the Main Entrance and by the East Entrance.
+The multi storey car park is accessible via Sevenoaks Road off Southampton Road (A27).
 The car parking spaces near the East Entrance are accessible via Southwick Hill Road

 Please be aware that automatic number plate recognition is in operation in our car parks.

 Follow H signage for Queen Alexandra Hospital main entrance, then follow signs to the main entrance car park.

 The new multi-storey North Car Park has now opened and can be accessed via the Main entrance and the Southwick Gate entrance.